Learning Neural Networks by Neuron Pursuit: Experimental Details

 \subsubsection{Modular addition}

-We train a two-layer neural network with square activation.
-We run the NP algorithm until the classification error on the training data becomes $0$.
+We run the NP algorithm until the classification error on the training data becomes $0$ or until 51 iterations are completed.
 In each iteration, the constrained NCF is maximized using projected gradient ascent with step-size 2 for 5000 iterations, where the initial weights are sampled uniformly from the unit-norm sphere.
 We use $H=10$ different random initializations to identify the most dominant KKT point.

-The scalar $\delta$ is chosen in a similar way as in \Cref{sphere_exp}, except that from the second iteration onward, we first set $\delta = 0.05\|\rvw\|_2$.
-After each neuron addition, we trained the network using full-batch gradient descent for 100,000 iterations with learning rate 10. \Cref{fig:mod_add_ext} depicts the evolution of training and test error, along with the absolute value of the 2D DFT of the learned weights, for two additional independent runs.
+The scalar $\delta$ in the first iteration was set to 0.125.
+For subsequent iterations, we have $\delta = 0.025\|\rvw\|_2$, where $\|\rvw\|_2$ denotes the norm of the weights at the end of the previous iteration.
+After each neuron addition, we trained the network using full-batch gradient descent for 100,000 iterations with step-size 5.
+However, if the misclassification rate on the training data is below $20\%$, then the step-size becomes 2.5 and also $\delta = 0.0125\|\rvw\|_2$. \Cref{fig:mod_add_ext} depicts the evolution of training and test error, along with the absolute value of the 2D DFT of the learned weights, for two additional independent runs.